skypilot-org/skypilot/docs/source/serving/sky-serve.rst

       readiness_probe: /v1/models

     resources:
+      ports: 8080
       accelerators: A100:1
       image_id: docker:docker-image-with-model-weights

+    # Here goes the setup and run commands...

 This is easier to configure than machine images, but it may have a longer startup time than machine images since it needs to pull the docker image from the registry.